gincoat/gincoat.github.io/docs/middlewares.md

 title: Middlewares
 ---

-The middleware is a piece of functionality that gets executed either before processing the request or after. it's just a function of type `gin.HandlerFunc`
+The middleware is a piece of functionality that gets executed either before processing the request or after.
+It's just a function of type `gin.HandlerFunc`

 ### Middleware Before handling the request
-Let's create an example for `before middleware` and let's call it `BeforeExample` and let's call the file `httpd/middlewares/before-example.go`:
+Let's create an example for `before middleware` and let's call it `BeforeExample`. to do that let's create the file `httpd/middlewares/before-example.go` and let's add the following content to it:

 ```go
 package middlewares